 The main sites include Pompey’s Pillar – a Roman 20-meter tall victory column from a 297 AD Roman temple complex, and the Catacomb of Kom ash-Shuqqafa – a 2nd Century resting place for a wealthy family who was still practising the ancient religion of Egypt.

-The Library of Alexandria was one of the greatest and most famous libraries of the ancient world, destroyed by a fire in the 1st Century BC.
-Today, a new library stands just meters away from the estimated location of the ancient one, with the same ethos as a centrepiece knowledge, available to all.
+The Library of Alexandria was one of the ancient world’s greatest and most famous libraries, destroyed by a fire in the 1st Century BC.
+Today, a new library stands just meters away from the estimated location of the ancient one, with the same ethos as a centrepiece of knowledge available to all.

 Aswan – Nubian Egypt